-Financing the preparation and implementation of NAPAs in response to urgent and immediate adaptation needs in LDCs.
+The LDCF finances the preparation and implementation of NAPAs in response to urgent and immediate adaptation needs in LDCs

 The LDCF was established to address the special needs of the Least Developed Countries (LDCs) under the Climate Convention.
-The LDCs identified adaptation as their top priority.
 Specifically, the LDCF was tasked with financing the preparation and implementation of National Adaptation Programs of Action (NAPAs).
 NAPAs use existing information to identify a country’s priorities for adaptation actions.
-The LDCF is the only existing fund whose mandate is to finance the preparation and implementation of the NAPAs.

-Consistent with the findings of the NAPAs, the LDCF focuses on reducing the vulnerability of those sectors and resources that are central to development and livelihoods, such as water; agriculture and food security; health; disaster risk management and prevention; infrastructure; and fragile ecosystems.
+Consistent with the findings of the NAPAs, the LDCF focuses on reducing the vulnerability of those sectors and resources that are central to development and livelihoods.
+These sectors include: water; agriculture and food security; health; disaster risk management and prevention; infrastructure; and fragile ecosystems.
 In addition, NAPA implementation projects under LDCF are designed entirely in accordance with country priorities and executed by national stakeholders, and involving active participation of vulnerable communities.

 Facts and Figures

-As at May 10, 2013, some 70 per cent of LDCF financing had been directed towards LDCs in Sub-Saharan Africa, while LDCs in Asia and the Pacific had accessed some 29 per cent of the total resources approved (see Figure 3 below).
-The regional distribution of LDCF programming reflects the distribution of LDCs, 68 per cent of which are located in Africa.
-12 LDCs that are also Small Island Developing States (SIDS) had accessed a total of $107.87 million from the LDCF, or some 20 per cent of total approvals.
+Some 69 per cent of LDCF financing has been directed towards LDCs in Africa, while LDCs in Asia and the Pacific have accessed some 28 percent of the total resources approved.
+The regional distribution of LDCF programming reflects the distribution of LDCs, 68 percent of which are located in Africa.
+The 12 LDCs that are also Small Island Developing States (SIDS) have recieved some 20 percent of total approvals.

 Accessing LDCF Resources